hxwang/MathNotes/Books/Probability-and-Computing/Chap2.md

     </div>
 - Geometric random variables
     - memoryless
+- Analysis of randomized quicksort
+    - deterministic algorithm with probabilistic analysis, cool!
+    - y_i and y_j will be compare only if they are the first elements chosen from {y_i,...,y_j}, if neither is the first pivot from this set, then they will be seperated into two distinct set and will not be compared.

 ### Trick
 - calculating the expectation of a random variable
     - can break the random variable into a sum of some random variables, if the other ramdom variables could be *geometric random varaibles* etc, i.e., have property that can be use directly.
 Check page-33 for details.
+- page37, when calculating the expectation of quick-sort, changing the index to enable the calculation

 ### Question
 - page-24: Taylor's theorem